If you’ve been doing this online business thing for any amount of time, you’ve seen the term “sales funnel.”

 What is an online sales funnel?

-An online sales funnel starts with driving traffic to a landing page and ends when you make the sale.
+A typical online sales funnel starts with driving traffic to a landing page, getting the prospect to opt-in to your email list, and ends when you make the sale.

-Understanding this process means that you’ll make more sales, have higher profits, and ultimately, a more stable business.
+Understanding the process means that you can be strategic about the path your customer takes.
+And when you have a strategic sales funnel, you’ll make more sales, have higher profits, and ultimately have a more stable business.

 Get started with a simple online sales funnel

 Let’s keep things simple and start with a basic three-stage sales funnel.

 Stage 1: your funnel starts with free content

 The top of the funnel usually starts with free content.
 This could be blog posts, social media content, or YouTube videos.
 Your audience can access this information at no cost.